williamfiset/Algorithms/README.md

 ## Running with Gradle (recommended)

 This project supports the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
-The Gradle wrapper automatically downloads Gradle at the first time it runs, so expect a delay when running the first command below.
+The Gradle wrapper automatically downloads Gradle the first time it runs, so expect a delay when running the first command below.

 If you are on Windows, use `gradlew.bat` instead of `./gradlew` below.